Shell Shaker: Plot

 Shell Shaker links two distant generations of the Billy family.
 The novel begins in 1738 in Choctaw Mississippi, initially focusing on Red Shoes (a historical Choctaw chief).
 He has two wives, one who is Choctaw and one who is Chickasaw, from a neighboring tribe.
 When his Chickasaw wife is found murdered, his Choctaw wife Anoleta is blamed.
 Anoleta's mother, Shakbatina, sacrifices her life to save her daughter and avert a war between the tribes.
 But during the next decade, the Choctaw try to decide what action to take against Red Shoes, while Anoleta and her family try to survive.
-Red Shoes plays both sides in what becomes a war that devastates both the Choctaw town of Yanàbi and Anoleta's family.
+Red Shoes plays both sides in what becomes a civil war that devastates both the Choctaw town of Yanàbi and Anoleta's family.

 The novel picks up in 1991, long after Removal, when Shakbatina's descendants live in Durant, Oklahoma.
 As a wildfire destroys the land around them, the Choctaw chief Redford McAlester is murdered.
 Assistant chief Auda Billy (also his lover) is blamed.
 Auda's mother Susan Billy confesses to the murder, and Isaac Billy (Auda's maternal uncle) gathers their scattered family to help with the investigation.
 Plot threads include embezzlement, rape, money laundering, and donations to the Irish Republican Army and the Mafia.
 An old woman claims to be actress Sarah Bernhardt.